-I’m available for speaking, content writing, and sensitivity reading.
+I’m available for a limited number of speaking engagements, content writing, and sensitivity reading.
 Email me to request a consultation: contact@callinginthewilderness (dot) com.

-I have consulted with Be the Bridge, contributing to their Transracial Adoption Guide and their social media messaging for National Adoption Month.
-My writing has been featured on The Art of Taleh, printed in Oregon Humanities, and Rooted in Adoption: A Collection of Adoptee Reflections.
+My writing on adoption has been featured in the Asian American Christian Collaborative, printed in Oregon Humanities, and Rooted in Adoption: A Collection of Adoptee Reflections.

-While writing is my comfort zone, I have also facilitated panel discussions and presented on adoption & Christianity, transracial adoption & racism, and equity and civic engagement.
+I have also facilitated panel discussions, presented on adoption & Christianity, transracial adoption & racism, and equity and civic engagement.
 I’ve also completed the Oregon Humanities facilitator training for leading reflective community conversations.

 In my hometown I sit on our city’s DEI Advisory Committee, lead a faith-based racial reconciliation group, facilitate a BIPOC connection group, and am on the Leadership Council for a local arm of the Safe Families for Children movement.